SAP/fundamental/docs/pages/components/dialog.md

 {% include display-component.html component=error-dialog %}

 <br/>
-## Warning Dialog
+## Small Warning Dialog
-This is used to present error to the user
+This is used to present warning message to the user

 {% capture warning-dialog %}
 <div class="modal-demo-bg">